Ibrainscn/machineLearningCommonUsedCode/README.md

 2. Stationarize the data:

     What does it mean for data to be stationary?

-    - The mean of the series should not be a function of time.
-    - The variance of the series should not be a function of time.
-    - Finally, the covariance of the i th term and the (i + m) th term should not be a function of time.
+    If a process is stationary, that means it does not change its statistical properties over time, namely its mean and variance.
+(The constancy of variance is called homoscedasticity) The covariance function does not depend on time; it should only depend on the distance between observations.

-        > Why is this important?
+    > So why is stationarity so important?
+    >* Because it is easy to make predictions on a stationary series since we can assume that the future statistical properties will not be different from those currently observed.
+Most of the time-series models, in one way or the other, try to predict those properties (mean or variance, for example).
+Furture predictions would be wrong if the original series were not stationary.
+Unfortunately, most of the time series that we see outside of textbooks are non-stationary, but we can (and should) change this.
     >* When running a linear regression the assumption is that all of the observations are all independent of each other.
 In a time series, however, we know that observations are time dependent.
 It turns out that a lot of nice results that hold for independent random variables (law of large numbers and central limit theorem to name a couple) hold for stationary random variables.
     >* So by making the data stationary, we can actually apply regression techniques to this time dependent variable.

     There are two ways you can check the stationarity of a time series: